birdseye view of the HKS courtyard with two students walking in the middle

 Student Opportunities

-Please send your resume and short statement of interest to soha_hammam@hks.harvard.edu.
+To apply, please send submit a resume and brief statement of interest to: christina_marchand@hks.harvard.edu.